A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Computational results

 \section{Computational results}

 In this section, we evaluate the performance of the deterministic models presented in Section \ref{sec_novel_deterministic_model} and their robust counterparts of Section \ref{sec_robust_model} on a selection of 12 benchmark datasets taken from the UCI Machine Learning Repository (\cite{KelLonNot2023}).
 The models were implemented in MATLAB (v.
 2021b) and solved using CVX (v.
 2.2, see \cite{GraBoy2008,cvx2014}) and MOSEK solver (v.
 9.1.9, see \cite{mosek}).
 All computational experiments were run on a MacBookPro17.1 with a chip Apple M1 of 8 cores and 16 GB of RAM memory.
+The MATLAB codes developed for the current proposal are made publicly available on GitHub (\url{https://github.com/aspinellibg/NonlinearSVM}).

 The benchmark datasets are listed in the first column of Table \ref{tab_comp_res_7525}, along with the corresponding number of observations $m$ and of features $n$.
 In this study we examine 10 binary classification problems and 2 multiclass classification problems.